-With so many options for moving freight, it’s understandable why making these decisions leaves shippers feeling overwhelmed.
+With so many options for moving smaller quantities of freight, it’s understandable why making these decisions leaves shippers feeling overwhelmed.
 There’s nothing wrong with a bit of hesitancy when interacting with the transportation world.
 In fact, we’d say it’s a good thing.

 Here at ATS, we understand the position our industry has put shippers, like you, in.
 Over the years, the pace at which the transportation industry moves has only increased.

 And, without a transportation expert on your side, what hope does your company have of keeping up?